19hours/sg-statutes/Acts/Parks and Trees Act.md

 (4) Any notice or document required or authorised by this Act to be served on the owner or occupier of any premises or any summons issued by a court against any such owner or occupier in connection with any offence under this Act shall be deemed to be properly addressed if addressed by the description of the owner or occupier of the premises without further name or description.

-(5) Notwithstanding subsection (1), a notice required or authorised by this Act to be served on the owner of any vehicle may be served by addressing the notice to the owner of any vehicle without stating his name or address and may also be served personally or by affixing the notice to the vehicle.
+(5) Notwithstanding subsection (1), a notice required or authorised by this Act to be served on the owner of any vehicle may be served by addressing the notice to the owner of that vehicle without stating his name or address and may also be served personally or by affixing the notice to the vehicle.

+[Parks and Trees 1996 Ed., s.
+14; National Parks 1997 Ed., s.
+31]

 ### Inaccuracies in document